Epcot celebrates the holidays as only it can with the International Festival of the Holidays!

-Don’t pay a bunch of money to meet Santa at your local mall if you are visiting Epcot during the holidays!
-Santa and Mrs. Claus meet kids (and grownups!) throughout the day in the American Adventure pavilion.
+Don’t pay a bunch of money to meet Santa at your local mall if you are visiting Epcot during the holidays.
+Santa and Mrs. Claus meet kids (and grownups!) throughout the day in the American Adventure pavilion for free!

-You can take pictures yourself or use the PhotoPass pictures – just be sure to scan your MagicBand before you leave!
-You can view all of the pictures for free and download one for $15 – that’s way cheaper than a pro photo package at the mall.
+You can take pictures yourself or use the PhotoPass pictures – just be sure to scan your MagicBand before you leave (or get a PhotoPass card).

 In summary, here’s what to expect at the Epcot Festival of the Holidays:

 - Nightly performances of the super-popular Candlelight Processional and dining packages with reserved seating

 - Delicious sample-sized food and drink at the Holiday Kitchens & a fun Cookie Stroll

 - Lots of bonus entertainment including live music, storytellers, Santa meet and greet, and an incredible special ending to Harmonius

 Check out my Ultimate Guide to Christmas at Disney World here for lots of ideas for an affordable holiday trip.

 Any questions?
 Leave a comment below or join the discussion in the Budget Mouse private Facebook group!

 New Disney World Date-Based Tickets Explained: How To Find The Cheapest Dates! - The Budget Mouse